Aiyan6/Annotate_Images/README.md

 * python annotate.py --dir **image_folder**

+A bounding box will already be shown on the image which has to be adjusted further

-Instructions on how to label images
+Instructions on how to adjust bounding boxes:

 A bounding box will already be shown on the image which has to be adjusted further